This brochure describes the flood

 Warning Centre during periods of high rainfall and flooding.

 The upper Brisbane River catchment above Wivenhoe Dam drains an area of approximately 7,000 square kilometres.
 The Brisbane River rises in the Brisbane Range which is located some 40 kilometres east of Kingaroy.
-Major tributaries of the upper Brisbane River include Cooyar, Emu and Cressbrook Creeks which all enter the river from the east and travel in a southeast direction eventually passing through into Wivenhoe Dam.
+Major tributaries of the upper Brisbane River include Cooyar, Emu and Cressbrook Creeks which all enter the river from the west and travel in a southeast direction eventually passing through into Wivenhoe Dam.
 Its major tributary, the Stanley River, rises in the Conondale Ranges southeast of Maleny and travels in a southwest direction through one of the heaviest rainfall areas in Australia and into Somerset Dam and then eventually into Wivenhoe Dam.

 Heavy rains in the upper reaches of the Brisbane River, particularly the Stanley River catchment, may result in significant local flooding of low lying areas, however, both the Somerset and Wivenhoe Dam's have significantly reduced the frequency of flooding in the lower Brisbane River catchment to Brisbane City, where major flooding can still occur from local area run-off.